Kuch Pak Raha Hai

 Flipping cheela using a spatula to cook from other side.

-Enjoy this cheela with yoghurt (curd), green chutney, imli chutney or potato curry.
+Enjoy with yoghurt (curd), green chutney, imli chutney or potato curry.

 Tips:

-1. To add protein to these pancakes, you can add some grated paneer in the batter, stuff the cheela with paneer or serve it with paneer bhurji.
+1. To add protein, you can include grated paneer in the batter, stuff the cheela with paneer or serve it with paneer bhurji.

 2. Taste a small piece of bottle gourd after peeling as sometimes it is bitter in taste that can ruin the entire dish.
-Do not consume if bitter.
+Do not use if bitter.

-3. If you don’t have singhada flour, you can use this same recipe to make kuttu cheela by using kuttu (buckwheat) flour.
+3. If you don’t have singhada flour, you can make this same recipe with kuttu atta (buckwheat flour).

 Pin for later: